redhatdemocentral/rhcs-vacation-request-demo/README.md

 App Dev Cloud with JBoss Vacation Request Demo
 ==============================================
-This demo is to install JBoss BPM Suite Vacation Request Demo in the Cloud based on leveraging the OpenShift Container Platform
-(OCP).
-It delivers a fully functioning Generic Loan example containerized on OCP.
+This demo is to install JBoss BPM Suite based vacation request application in the Cloud based on leveraging the OpenShift Container Platform (OCP).
+It delivers a fully functioning HR employee vacation request example containerized on OCP.

 This is a simple vacation request process project for employees to request PTO / Vacation days.
 It demonstrates the following
 functionality: